hteumeuleu/caniemail/_features/css-at-media-orientation.md

 	}
 }
 notes_by_num: {
     "1": "Buggy.
-The first rule inside a media query is not prefixed."
+The first rule inside a media query is not prefixed.", "2": "Partial. `orientation:portrait` is not supported.", }
-}
 links: {
     "Can I use: CSS3 Media Queries":"https://caniuse.com/#feat=css-mediaqueries",